-Nearly two-thirds of our recent master's graduates who actively pursued employment or further education were working or admitted to a degree program within 6 months of graduation
+Nearly 90% of our recent master's graduates who actively pursued employment or further education were working or admitted to a degree program within 6 months of graduation

 A master's degree in mechanical engineering and materials science from Duke helps open opportunities to future success.

 Graduates of our MEMS program have gone on to careers at elite academic institutions and at leading aerospace, manufacturing and electronics firms.

 In recent years, about 60 percent of Duke MEMS master's students have gone directly into industry careers, while 40 percent of our Master of Science (MS) graduates and 10 percent of our Master of Engineering (MEng) graduates have gone on to PhD programs.

 - Browse graduate employment data »

 Where Our Grads Are

 Recent Academic Examples: